Skip to Content

 Ovulation test reader may be difficult for you to understand.
 First of all, its always recommended that you must read the instructions carefully on your kit you’ve purchased.
 This is enormously important to prevent a false negative or positive result.

-I normally recommend the first response ovulation kit because it is accurate, and also, very easy to use.
+I normally recommend the first response ovulation kit because it is accurate, and also, very easy to use, but any reliable ovulation kit available in your area can work if you follow the leaflet.

-You only need to get urine in a container (your early morning urine is preferred for the test), and then, dip the test-strip into the container for about 5 seconds.
+You only need to get urine in a clean container and then dip the test-strip into the container for about 5 seconds (or as written on the packet).
+Many brands suggest testing at about the same time each day and avoiding very dilute urine.

 How to fix

 Read your strip carefully before you start your test.
-If you see a single line on your strip, it means its a negative result. if you have double lines on your kit, it means its a positive test.
-Also, if you do not see any line on your strip after testing, it shows the test-kit is bad and not working properly.
+If you see only the control line, or the test line is much lighter than the control line, it means it is usually a negative result.
+If the test line is as dark as or darker than the control line, it means its a positive test.
+Also, if you do not see any control line on your strip after testing, it shows the test-kit is bad or invalid and not working properly.

 3. You do not understand your menstrual cycle